djs6478/Well-Project/README.md

 **Evaluation**

 The final XGBoost Model we came to was slightly overfit on the training data but performed well on our unseen holdout data.
-Out of 8,910 predictions it only classified 1,249 wells as functional when they were not.
-A precision score of 77% means that we have a pretty low false positive rate.
+Out of 5438 wells that were classified as functional only 1180 of them were actually non functional.
+A precision score of 78% means that we have a pretty low false positive rate.
+Test precision score is 4 points higher than our original simple decision tree model, but that model was severely overfit due to there being no max depth limit in that model.

 **Conclusion**